Blog Hero

 The Procedure: Step by Step

-• Your surgeon will look through a microscope and use a laser to create a tiny incision in the lens capsule (the tissue holding the lens fibers).
-Next, the laser dissolves the lens fibers into small pieces, making them easier to remove.
+2. Creating an Incision: The surgeon will use a laser to create a small incision in the lens capsule (the tissue holding the lens fibers).

 After Your Surgery